Immanuel Church (Tel Aviv)

-Immanuel Church (כנסיית עמנואל, Knesiyat Immanu'el; Immanuelkirche; Immanuelkirken) is a Protestant church in the American–German Colony neighbourhood of Tel Aviv in Israel.
+Immanuel Church (כנסיית עמנואל, Knesiyat Immanu'el; Immanuelkirche; Immanuelkirken) is a Protestant church in the American–German Colony neighbourhood of Tel Aviv Israel.

-The church was built in 1904 for the benefit of the German Evangelical community, which it served until its dissolution at the onset of World War II in 1940.
-In 1955, the Lutheran World Federation transferred control of the church building to the Norwegian Church Ministry to Israel, and a new congregation started taking shape.
-Today the church is used by a variety of Protestant denominations, including the Messianic movement.
+The church was built in 1904 for the German Evangelical community, which used it until its dissolution at the onset of World War II in 1940.
+In 1955 the Lutheran World Federation transferred control of the church building to the Norwegian Church Ministry to Israel, and a new congregation used it.
+The church is used by Protestant denominations, including the Messianic movement.